PetrifiedLasagna/Virtuoso/README.md

   $content = substr_replace($content, "", strpos($content, "</head>"), strlen("</head>"));
 }

+echo $content;

 /*
-Rest of file
+Footer and other stuff that you need
 */
 ?>
 ```

-Additionally, the **bin/local** folder contains the files organized in a way that is suitable for use on personal computers and servers without PHP.
-All you need to do is put the files in a directory of your choosing and then open **virtuoso.html**.
+You can also use an iframe to fit the application in your page.
+Or if you just want to use the app locally, you can just open "virtuoso.html" after extracting all the files.

 ## **License**